Georgia Recording Laws: Consent Rules and Penalties

 Can You Record Phone Calls in Georgia?

 Yes.
-Under O.C.G.A. § 16-11-62, you can record any phone call you’re participating in without informing the other party.
+Under O.C.G.A. § 16-11-66, you can record any phone call you participate in without informing the other party.
+The statute protects interception of wire, oral, or electronic communications when you are a party to that communication.
 This applies to:

 - Landline calls